Ken Rutherford (cricketer): International career

 Making his debut during New Zealand's tour of the West Indies in 1984–85 at the age of 19, Rutherford played in all four Test matches.
 Facing the West Indian pace attack, he endured a difficult time, scoring 0, 0 (run out without facing a ball), 4 (an edge through the slips), 0, 2, 1 and 5 in the series.
 Rutherford described that by the time the fourth test arrived "I was devastated emotionally.
 I couldn't handle the bombardment on the field and felt shell shocked off it".

 He was not selected for the tour of Australia in 1985–86, but after scoring 638 runs at 53.16 with three centuries in the Shell Trophy he returned to the Test team when Australia toured New Zealand early in 1986, this time in the middle order, scoring two fifties in the three Tests.

-Rutherford was a steady feature of the side after his return.
+Rutherford was a steady feature of the team after his return.
 However he had a habit of not converting fifties into centuries in Test cricket though he clearly had the ability to do so, as shown by his 35 first-class centuries.
+Arguably, Rutherford's greatest success came in One Day Internationals where he won ten matches as captain and made his highest international score, with 108 in a losing cause against India.
+He was a member of the New Zealand team which reached the semi-finals of the 1992 World Cup, their 2nd equal best performance in the tournament's history.

 He captained New Zealand's team for three years, with two Test wins in 18 attempts in what was a difficult tenure as New Zealand struggled to find a replacement for the retired Richard Hadlee and suffered the decline in power of their only world class batsman, Martin Crowe.

-Arguably, Rutherford's greatest success came in One Day Internationals where he won ten matches as captain and made his highest international score, with 108 in a losing cause against India.
-He was a member of the New Zealand side which reached the semi-finals of the 1992 World Cup, their 2nd equal best performance in the tournament's history.
+After Glenn Turner replaced Geoff Howarth as New Zealand coach, An in-depth review of the 1994/5 season was commissioned and received with senior players also consulted.
+In its aftermath, Rutherford was relieved of the captaincy and replaced with Canterbury captain Lee Germon who had never played a test match.
+Along with another experienced batsman, Andrew Jones, Rutherford was also dropped from the New Zealand team though Turner stated Rutherford and Jones would still be considered for selection in the future.
+Aged 29, Rutherford was keen to continue playing the game stating he still had much to offer while acknowledging the form slump of the team.
+Rutherford publicly supported Germon after he was designated captain, while former New Zealand wicketkeeper Tony Blain was publicly critical of Rutherford's removal by calling it a "bizarre decision" and Rutherford has been "scapegoated" by the selectors.
+Hadlee said in his view it was fair enough that Rutherford lost the captaincy but was very hard done by to be completely out of the squad.